telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

                 property.
 Clicking a column's link button repeatedly toggles the sort direction between ascending and descending order.

-###  EnableLinqExpressions `Boolean`

-Gets or sets a value indicating whether native LINQ expressions will be enabled.

-###  ClientSettings `GridClientSettings`

-Gets a reference to the  object that
-                    allows you to set the properties of the client-side behavior and appearance in a Telerik RadGrid control.

 ###  AlternatingItemStyle `GridTableItemStyle`

 Gets a reference to the GridTableItemStyle object that allows you to set the